 The PAF Reading Program is a comprehensive structured language program for teaching reading, spelling, and handwriting using multisensory techniques.
-It is an effective beginning reading program for all children and incorporates practices supported by scientific research.
+It is an effective beginning reading program for all children (Tier 1) and incorporates practices supported by scientific research.
 When begun in kindergarten or first grade, it prevents reading failure in children at risk for learning difficulties.
-In addition, it can be used as an intervention program.
+In addition, it can be used as an intervention program (Tiers 2 and 3).

 The PAF Reading Program is